David Harris (advocate)

-Not to be confused with David A. Harris, President and C.E.O. of the National Jewish Democratic Council or David Harris (activist).
+Not to be confused with David A. Harris, former President and C.E.O. of the now-defunct National Jewish Democratic Council or David Harris (activist).

 David Alan Harris (born September 23, 1949) is an American political activist who was the CEO of the American Jewish Committee (AJC), from 1990 to 2022.
 During his tenure, AJC became a global organization and began quiet engagement with countries in the Arab world, laying the groundwork for the Abraham Accords.
 For his role in international diplomacy, former Israeli Prime Minister Shimon Peres called Harris "the foreign minister of the Jewish people."

 Early life

 Harris was born in New York City in 1949 into a secular Jewish family.
 His parents were Holocaust survivors.
 He attended the Franklin School, then graduated from the University of Pennsylvania in 1971.
 He received a master's degree and completed his doctoral studies at the London School of Economics.
 Harris also was a Senior Associate at Oxford University (St. Antony's College).